andrewcooke/simple-date/README.md

     SimpleDate('2013-06-17 23:50:59.141497 UTC', tz='UTC')
     ```

-* and if you give a tuple, either value might be used.
+* and if you give a tuple, any value might be used.

     ```python
     >>> SimpleDate(tz=('CLT', 'CLST'))